Nicky Hopkins: Other groups

-In 1967, he joined the Jeff Beck Group.
+Hopkins became discontented from just being a session musician, and wanted to tour with a band.
+In 1968, he joined the Jeff Beck Group.
 Intended as a vehicle for former Yardbirds guitarist Jeff Beck, the band also included vocalist Rod Stewart, bassist Ronnie Wood and drummer Micky Waller.
 He remained with the ensemble through its dissolution in August 1969, performing on Truth (1968) and Beck-Ola (1969).
-He also began to record for several San Franciscan groups, including the New Riders of the Purple Sage, the Steve Miller Band and Jefferson Airplane, with whom he recorded the album Volunteers and also performed in the Woodstock Festival.
+He composed the instrumental "Girl from Mill Valley" on the latter album.
+He was reportedly to play in Led Zeppelin when the group formed, but declined the offer.
+Hopkins also began to record for several San Franciscan groups, including the New Riders of the Purple Sage, the Steve Miller Band and Jefferson Airplane, with whom he recorded the album Volunteers and also performed at the Woodstock festival.
 From 1969 to 1970, Hopkins was a full member of Quicksilver Messenger Service, appearing on Shady Grove (1969), Just for Love (1970) and What About Me (1970).
 In 1975, he contributed to the Solid Silver reunion album as a session musician.

-By this point Hopkins was one of Britain's best-known session players, particularly through his work with the Rolling Stones and after playing electric piano on the Beatles' "Revolution".
-Further raising his profile, he contributed to several Harry Nilsson albums in the early 1970s, including Nilsson Schmilsson and Son of Schmilsson, and recordings by Donovan.

 In 1969, Hopkins was a member of the short-lived Sweet Thursday, a quintet comprising Hopkins, Alun Davies (who worked with Cat Stevens), Jon Mark, Harvey Burns and Brian Odgers.
-The band completed their eponymous debut album; however, the project was doomed from the start.
-Their American record label, Tetragrammaton Records, abruptly declared bankruptcy (by legend, the same day the album was released) with promotion and a possible tour never happening.
+The band completed their eponymous debut album; however, their American record label, Tetragrammaton Records, abruptly declared bankruptcy (supposedly the same day the album was released) with promotion and a possible tour never happening.

 In August 1975, he joined the Jerry Garcia Band, envisaged as a major creative vehicle for the guitarist during the mid-seventies hiatus of the Grateful Dead.
-His increasing use of alcohol precipitated several erratic live performances, resulting in him leaving the group by mutual agreement after a December 31 appearance.
+His increasing use of alcohol precipitated several erratic live performances, resulting in him leaving the group by mutual agreement after a 31 December appearance.
 During 1979–1989, he was playing and touring with Los Angeles-based Night, who had a hit with a cover of Walter Egan's "Hot Summer Nights".

 In addition to recording with the Beatles in 1968, Hopkins worked with each of the four when they went solo.
-Between 1970 and 1975, he appeared on many projects by John Lennon, George Harrison and Ringo Starr, making key contributions to their critically acclaimed respective solo albums Imagine, Living in the Material World and Ringo.
-He worked only once with Paul McCartney, on the latter's 1989 album Flowers in the Dirt.
+He played on several tracks for John Lennon's Imagine, (1971) including "Jealous Guy", which drew praise from the other musicians.
+Yoko Ono later said Hopkins' performance was "so melodic and beautiful that it still makes everyone cry, even now."
+He also played with George Harrison and Ringo Starr, making key contributions to their respective solo albums, Living in the Material World and Ringo.
+He worked with Paul McCartney on the song "Bip Bop" from the Wings debut album Wild Life and on McCartney's 1989 album Flowers in the Dirt.

 Hopkins also performed with Graham Parker's backing band the Rumour after their keyboardist Bob Andrews left the band.